Ningbo: Ningbo port

 Unlike other Chinese cities, Ningbo has the same authority as provincial governments for economic administration and is the largest port in the world in terms of annual cargo throughput.
-In contrast to Shanghai, the port is deep-water and capable of handling 300,000-ton vessels.
+In contrast to Shanghai, the port is deepwater and capable of handling 300,000-ton vessels.
 The port is located mainly in Beilun District and Zhenhai District.

-In 2006, Ningbo Port started its expansion towards the neighboring island city of Zhoushan to build an even larger port with higher capacity to compete with neighboring ports in the region, such as Shanghai's Yangshan a deep-water port.
-Statistics in 2010 showed that total cargo throughput was 627,000,000 tonnes and container throughput was 13,144,000 TEUs.
-In 2021, total cargo throughput was 1,224,050,000 tonnes, including 31,080,000 TEUs.
-Ningbo proper saw 623,400,000 tonnes and 29,370,000 TEUs, while Zhoushan saw 600,650,000 tonnes and 1,710 000,TEUs.
+In 2006, Ningbo Port started its expansion towards the neighboring island city of Zhoushan to build an even larger port with higher capacity to compete with neighboring ports in the region, such as Shanghai's Yangshan a deepwater port.
+Statistics in 2010 showed that total cargo throughput was 627,000,000 tons and container throughput was 13,144,000 TEUs.
+In 2021, total cargo throughput was 1,224,050,000 tons, including 31,080,000 TEUs.
+Ningbo proper saw 623,400,000 tons and 29,370,000 TEUs, while Zhoushan saw 600,650,000 tons and 1,710 000 TEUs.

-Thus, with bulk container breakdowns, hugely improved logistics, and massive chemical and foodstuff processing developments, Ningbo is outcompeting Shanghai for the preeminent Chinese east coast port.
+With bulk container breakdowns, improved logistics, and chemical and foodstuff processing developments, Ningbo operates as a major east coast port in China alongside Shanghai.

 Ningbo is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to the south, via Singapore towards the southern tip of India, via Mombasa to the Mediterranean, and from there via Athens to the Upper Adriatic region, to the northern Italian hub of Trieste, with its rail connections to Central Europe and Eastern Europe.